rockchalkwushock/codybrunner.me/README.md

 * [ ] Related Posts
 * [ ] Projects
 * [ ] Certifications
-* [ ] Work more with `sharp`, `gatsby-image`.
-[Here](https://image-processing.gatsbyjs.org/) for more info.
 * [ ] Add [line highlighting](https://www.gatsbyjs.org/packages/gatsby-remark-prismjs/#implementation-notes) to markdown code blocks
 * [ ] Pagination for tags, not really needed at the moment but it should be implemented and will be easys
-* [ ] Should really move to using `gatsby-image` for avatar on homepage.
-It will be more performant and the out of the box lazy-loading with blur up will be a better UX.
-At the moment importing the image into `js` & letting `webpack` do work loads 238KB :scream: